eth-brownie/brownie/docs/core-contracts.rst

 Transaction Parameters
 **********************

-When executing a transaction to a contract, you can optionally include an dictionary of transaction parameters as the final input.
+When executing a transaction to a contract, you can optionally include a :py:class:`dict <dict>` of transaction parameters as the final input.
 It may contain the following values:

     * ``from``: the :func:`Account <brownie.network.account.Account>` that the transaction it sent from.
 If not given, the transaction is sent from the account that deployed the contract.
     * ``gas_limit``: The amount of gas provided for transaction execution, in wei.
 If not given, the gas limit is determined using ``web3.eth.estimateGas``.